Academic Advisory Council

 - Discussing promising practices and innovations in health outcomes for BIPOC, LGBTQ, and underserved communities

-UMN associates (faculty, researcher, staff, postdoctoral fellows, PhD. candidates and Alumni).
+Individuals from the University of Minnesota (faculty, researcher, staff, postdoctoral fellows, PhD. candidates and Alumni).
 Faculty is inclusive of Professor Emeritus and retired academics.

 External faculty and scholars with expertise in aging services, DEI, cultural community engagement, health equity, and anti-racism research, intervention, programs or policy.